 The thing is that a huge number of people today are gender-neutral in all aspects of their lives – from the books they read and the movies they watch to the way the dress and how they speak.
 It seems that they act this way not because they want to appear unique or make a statement, but because they just feel like it, and that’s quite all right.

-Pinpointing the roots of this behavior isn’t easy, since it has so much to do with the culture we’re raised in and the way we perceive the world around us, but the point is that people are just tired of social norms dictating their lives.
+Pinpointing the roots of this behaviour isn’t easy since it has so much to do with the culture we’re raised in and the way we perceive the world around us, but the point is that people are just tired of social norms dictating their lives.
 They don’t want to be told how to act and what to do – they just want to be free, enjoy life and act natural.
-That’s why they discard pre-established roles and positions, and spend their days not thinking about how to fit in a certain role.
+That’s why they discard pre-established roles and positions and spend their days not thinking about how to fit in a certain role.
 Instead, they create roles for themselves.

 What does fashion have to do with it?